 How to Use AI More Safely

-You can lower your risk by setting some simple boundaries.
-Being aware and setting limits helps.
-These are not strict rules; they are just helpful guidelines.
-Most people can use chatbots safely by making a few small changes.
+You can lower your risk with a few simple boundaries.
+These aren’t strict rules.
+Think of them as helpful guidelines.
+Most people can use chatbots safely by making small changes.

 1. Set Time Limits

 Set timers or use app limits for your chatbot sessions.
-Try not to use chatbots late at night when your judgment may not be as strong.
-Make sure you balance time with AI and time with people.
-If your sessions keep getting longer, it may be time to take a closer look at your habits.
+Avoid using chatbots late at night when you’re tired and your judgment isn’t as sharp.
+Balance your time between AI and actual people.
+If your sessions keep getting longer, that’s worth paying attention to.

 2. Reality Check Your Experience

 AI is just a language model.
 It creates text by following patterns.
-It does not have feelings, beliefs, or awareness.
-It cannot truly understand you, care about you, or know any secret truths.
+It doesn’t have feelings, beliefs, or awareness.
+It can’t truly understand you, care about you, or know any secret truths.

-Do not use chatbots instead of friends or therapists.
+Don’t use chatbots instead of friends or therapists.
 Talk to people you trust about how you use AI.
-Keep up with activities and relationships offline.
-If you often choose AI over people, take a moment to think about it.
+Keep up with your activities and relationships offline.
+If you often choose AI over people, stop and think about why.

 Real relationships include challenges, disagreements, and reality checks.
-Friends will tell you if they think you are wrong.
+Friends tell you when they think you’re wrong.
 Therapists help you look at your thoughts more closely.
-AI does not do these things.
+AI doesn’t do these things.

 Pay attention to changes in your beliefs, sleep, or social life.
 Be extra careful during stressful times.
-Reduce chatbot use if you notice any worrying changes.
-Remember, chatbots are just text generators, not real companions.
+Cut back on chatbot use if you notice worrying changes.
+Remember that chatbots are just text generators, not real companions.

-If you start to feel like the AI understands you better than people do, or that it is telling you important truths, take a step back.
-Talk to someone you trust about what you are feeling.
+If you start feeling like the AI understands you better than people do, take a step back.
+If it seems like the chatbot is telling you important truths, talk to someone you trust about what you’re feeling.

 When to Talk to a Professional

-You might be wondering when self-management isn’t enough.
-Seek professional help if:
+You might wonder when handling this on your own isn’t enough.
+Get professional help if:

-• Family or friends are concerned about your behavior.
+- Family or friends are worried about your behavior.

-• You’re making major decisions based primarily on AI guidance.
+- You’re making major decisions based mostly on AI guidance.

-• Your sleep, work, or daily functioning is suffering.
+- Your sleep, work, or daily life is suffering.

-• You have a history of mental health conditions and notice symptoms returning.
+- You have a history of mental health issues and notice symptoms coming back.

-Your family doctor can provide an initial assessment.
-A psychiatrist can evaluate whether medication might help.
-A licensed therapist, not an AI chatbot, can provide ongoing support.
-Crisis lines are available if you are experiencing acute distress.
-In the US, you can call or text 988.
+Your family doctor can do an initial check.
+A psychiatrist can figure out whether medication might help.
+A licensed therapist can give you ongoing support.
+Crisis lines are there if you’re in acute distress.

-This article is for information only and is not meant to diagnose or treat anyone.
-If you are worried about your mental health or someone else’s, it is important to get professional help.
+This article is for information only.
+It’s not meant to diagnose or treat anyone.
+If you’re worried about your mental health or someone else’s, get professional help.
 Asking for help shows strength and self-awareness.

 Moving Forward With Awareness

-AI psychosis is real, but it only affects a small number of users.
-Understanding how it works can help you use technology more safely.
-The most serious cases usually involve a mix of vulnerability, long-term use, and certain design features.
-Being aware and setting boundaries can help.
-There is professional support if you need it.
+AI psychosis is real, but it affects a small number of users.
+Knowing how it works helps you use technology more safely.
+The most serious cases usually mix vulnerability, heavy use, and certain design features.
+Stay aware and set boundaries.
+Professional support is there if you need it.

-Technology itself is not good or bad.
+Technology itself isn’t good or bad.
 Knowing how it affects us helps us use it wisely.
 Most people use chatbots without any problems.
-Staying informed and aware is the best way to protect yourself.
+Stay informed and pay attention.
 If something about your AI use feels wrong, trust your instincts.